 - Ensure all basic needs are met, such as toileting, nutrition, and thirst.

-- Check with a doctor to determine whether medication may be causing the behavior.
+- Check with a doctor to determine whether medication may be causing

 - Give the person something repetitive to do, such as rocking in a rocking chair or glider, sweeping the floor, or folding clothes.

 - Provide the person a safe, uncluttered space.
 Since pacing sometimes happens, provide a clear path for pacing and eliminate rugs and obstacles that could cause trips and falls.

 - Cover doors with “camouflage” posters that make them look like bookshelves or something other than a door.
 Doors can also be painted the same color as walls to make them “disappear.”

 - Place red “STOP” signs on a door (this may be effective at stopping someone from going out).

 - Add deadbolts to all doors leading to the outside, and keep the keys in a safe place where the patient can’t get to them.
 To reduce frustration, place locks out of the line of sight.
 Never lock someone with Alzheimer’s or dementia in the home alone.

 - Install special latches where needed on inside cupboards and doors, and safety devices on all windows to limit how far they can be opened.